 In 1986, the Mayoral-appointed task force of arts and civic leaders recommended that a new council be formed, but encouraged serious study to its potential mission, role, and activities.
 A community cultural plan was written, a board of directors organized, and an executive director was hired.

 In October 1987, the Arts Council of Indianapolis was formally incorporated as the City’s local arts agency.
 The City of Indianapolis contracted with the Arts Council to grant $500,000 to local arts and cultural groups.
 The Council continues to grant City funding through an independent, conflict-free peer panel review process that begins in early spring.

-In September 1995, the Arts Council opened the Indianapolis Artsgarden, the iconic glass building suspended over Illinois and Washington Streets in Downtown Indianapolis.
-The Council owns and operates the Artsgarden, which provides a space for more than 300 free, live performances annually, and monthly art exhibitions.
+In September 1995, the Arts Council opened the Indianapolis Artsgarden, an iconic glass building suspended over Illinois and Washington Streets in downtown Indianapolis.
+It is owned and operated by the Arts Council, and provides a space for more than 300 free, live performances annually, and monthly art exhibitions.

-Recognizing a need for more gallery space in central Indiana, the Arts Council opened Gallery 924 in October 2010.
-Gallery 924 provides a mix of programming highlighting central Indiana contemporary artists, including solo shows and collaborations with partner organizations.
+In October 2010, recognizing a need for more gallery space in central Indiana, the Arts Council opened Gallery 924, which provides a mix of programming highlighting central Indiana contemporary artists, including solo shows and collaborations with partner organizations.

-Since 1987, the Arts Council has provided programs and services to the citizens of central Indiana and to hundreds of artists and arts organizations.
-The Arts Council has also helped promote the cultural life of this community and has helped change the image of our community.
+Since its inception, the Arts Council has provided programs and services to the citizens of central Indiana and to hundreds of artists and arts organizations.
+It has also helped promote the cultural life of this community, and change the image of our city as a whole.